Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: The Role and Prevalence of Active Galactic Nuclei in Starbursting Galaxies

-The relationship between AGN hosts and the strength of the starburst is further demonstrated in Fig. \ref{fig:cumfrac}, in which we plot the cumulative fraction of galaxies at a given SFR for the host galaxies of the three main AGN types and a combined AGN sample and contrast it to the full SPIRE sample in the redshift range $0.5<z<2$.
+The relationship between AGN hosts and the strength of the starburst is further demonstrated in Fig. \ref{fig:cumfrac}, in which we plot the cumulative fraction of galaxies at a given $\mathcal{SFR}$ for the host galaxies of the three main AGN types and a combined AGN sample and contrast it to the full SPIRE sample in the redshift range $0.5<z<2$.
 This redshift range was chosen to encompass both the bulk of our full SPIRE sample and the bulk of the full SPIRE sample hosting a powerful AGN.
 Though the $L_{TIR}$ limit imposed on this sample necessary to ensure a volume-limited sample ($\log(L_{TIR}$)$>$11.9) is quite high (i.e., ULIRG-level), the results we present here are unchanged if we instead choose a sample at lower redshifts which allows for a less-restrictive $L_{TIR}$ cut.
-The cumulative fraction distribution of the hosts of the full AGN sample are again clearly biased towards much higher SFRs than the overall SPIRE sample, with a KS rejecting that the two distributions are similar at a significance of $>3\sigma$.
+The cumulative fraction distribution of the hosts of the full AGN sample are again clearly biased towards much higher $\mathcal{SFR}$s than the overall SPIRE sample, with a KS rejecting that the two distributions are similar at a significance of $>3\sigma$.
 Since only galaxies that comprise the high-$L_{TIR}$ subsample are plotted in Fig. \ref{fig:cumfrac}, all galaxies are necessarily forming stars at high rates.
-However, at nearly all SFRs less than that of the mean SFR of the high-$L_{TIR}$ sample (i.e., $\log(SFR)<2.5$), the cumulative fraction of galaxies with dormant nuclei is essentially double that of galaxies hosting powerful AGN.
-In other words, most ($\sim$75\%) ULIRG galaxies are forming stars at a rate below the mean SFR of the high-$L_{TIR}$ sample.
+However, at nearly all $\mathcal{SFR}$s less than that of the mean $\mathcal{SFR}$ of the high-$L_{TIR}$ sample (i.e., $\log(\mathcal{SFR})<2.5$), the cumulative fraction of galaxies with dormant nuclei is essentially double that of galaxies hosting powerful AGN.
+In other words, most ($\sim$75\%) ULIRG galaxies are forming stars at a rate below the mean $\mathcal{SFR}$ of the high-$L_{TIR}$ sample.
 For galaxies hosting powerful AGN, this fraction drops precipitously, as only $\sim45$\% of ULIRGs hosting powerful AGN are forming stars below the same limit.
 Combining these results with the results of the previous section, it becomes apparent that \emph{not only are starbursts more common in those galaxies that host all types of AGN, but the starbursts occurring in those galaxies are considerably more powerful than the average starburst at all redshifts}.
+Such a trend is also seen in AGN hosts selected by a variety of other methods (e.g., Santini et al.\ 2012; Gruppioni et al.\ 2013), which suggests this phenomenon is common among nearly all types of AGN.